anquanscan/sec-tools/README.md

 [Basic-HTML-Website-Cyber-Security](https://github.com/sgupta-1/Basic-HTML-Website-Cyber-Security): This website was made during my college presentation and here, I am trying to convey the need for Cyber Security and how to prevent malicious activities through it, and also how to safeguard our children from child predators.
 It's a really simple and basic HTML, CSS, and JS-based website.
 [1nternist.github.io](https://github.com/1nternist/1nternist.github.io): 1nternist's Cydia repository on Github
 [ownlist](https://github.com/thelikes/ownlist): Weekly compilation of offensive security tools and write-ups
 [halfempty](https://github.com/googleprojectzero/halfempty): A fast, parallel test case minimization tool.
+[secureCodeBox](https://github.com/secureCodeBox/secureCodeBox): secureCodeBox (SCB) - continuous secure delivery out of the box